dschanoeh/Kayak/doc/BCM server.md

 ##### Content #####

-* Description of the service
+Required:
+* Name of the device that provides access to the busses.
+On linux machines this could be the hostname
 * Name of the busses (in case of socketCAN and embedded this should be the same as the device name)
-* URL with port and IP address
+* URL with port and IP address.
+If the server is listening on multiple sockets all of them should be included in the beacon
 * Device type the service is running on

+Optional:
+* Description of the service in a human readable form

 ##### Device types ######